srinidevlearn/ecomNgUISep2022/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Scope of class

+Learned how to create new Modules in angular
+Created SharedModule using
+`ng g m shared`

+Learned how to create new components inside the module Created new Hello World Component inside SharedModule traverse to shared folder which was created during ng g m command inside that folder to create HelloWorldComponent used `ng g c hello-world`

+Ensure generated component is decalred in declaration property inside the ngModule if need to use inside the other module add the same components to export as well

+I wish to reuse the components inside the AppModule so imported the SharedModule inside the AppModule and used app-hello-world selector inside app.components.ts